shsagir/play-area-sync/docs/mysql.md

 ### MySQL via terminal

 If you are familiar with the shell then this is no biggie.
-Issue this in your terminal:
+Issue this in your **local** terminal:

 ```bash
 # open a tunnel on local port 13306 < arbitrary, choose between 10000-65000